The Best-Smelling Beauty Products Actually Have A Downside

 According to dermatologists, you don't have to give up fragranced lotions if they're not bothering you.
 Similar to the way some people can't tolerate gel nail polish because they have damaged, over-processed nails, those with a compromised skin barrier might have a lower tolerance to fragranced skincare.

 Personally, I've never thought about my tolerance to fragranced body lotion (just gel polish, and it's low), but now I'm more curious about it.
-I've gathered that winter might be a good time to try cutting out fragrance since I know my barrier is more delicate — yours might be, too.
+Given winter is on its way in the US, I've gathered that now might be a good time to try cutting out fragrance since I know my barrier is more delicate.

 AdvertisementADVERTISEMENT